YousefAlii/YousefAlii/README.md

 ### Hi,I'm Youssef 👋
-I'm a fresh computer science graduate who is passionate learning new technologies And train to get a chance in the field.
+I'm a fresh computer science graduate who is passionate about learning new technologies And train to get a chance in the field.

 Here are some ideas to get you started: